reactivemarbles/DynamicData/README.md

 ```
 Oh and I forgot to say, ```TradeProxy``` is disposable and DisposeMany() ensures items are disposed when no longer part of the stream.

-The following example produces a stream which is grouped by status.
+The following snippet produces a stream which is grouped by status.
 In this case, an observable cache is created for each unique status.
-When there are no items in a group the group is removed.
+Groups are automatically maintained and when there are no items in a group the group is removed.

 ```csharp
 var myoperation = mySource.Connect()